-5407.3.1 Tie Breaking in the Heats before the Small Final

-In a case where it is not possible to determine the ranking, then the ranking will be determined by the ranking in the qualification phase of the competitors.
+- 5407.2.1 Tie Breaking before the Small and the Big Final In a case where it is not possible to determine the ranking, then the ranking will be determined by the ranking in the qualification phase of the competitors.
 Then the competitor(s) with the better rank will win the tie break.
 In the case of a holistic format the ranking will be determined by the heat seeding of the competitors.
-Then the competitor(s) with the better seeding rank will win the tie break.

-5407.3.2 Tie Breaking in the Small and Big Final

-In case of a tie in the small final or the big final, they will remain tied and will receive the same rank.
+Then the competitor(s) with the better seeding rank will win the tie break. - 5407.2.2 Tie Breaking in the Small and Big Final In case of a tie in the small final or the big final, they will remain tied and will receive the same rank.

-5407.4 DNF, RAL & DNS
+5407.3 Determination of the Rank in case of DNF, RAL & DNS

-5407.4.1 Ranking of Competitors that Did Not Finish (DNF)
+5407.3.1 Ranking of Competitors that Did Not Finish (DNF)